sybrew/the-seo-framework/readme.txt

 			-> Then again, you should assert in PHP more than the database.
 TSF's "qubit" system is a poster child for that.

 TODO allow custom robots generators?

+= 4.2.0 = // I added the real header at the end.

 TODO update https://theseoframework.com/docs/api/constants/ with `\The_SEO_Framework\ROBOTS_ASSERT`

 TODO get_home_canonical_url() needs an admin-friendly-non-pagination-test version.